fluffy/stunTiming/draft-jennings-ice-rtcweb-timing.md

 which the browser limits by dropping packets that exceed the global limit for the browser.

+It seems that the current plans for major browsers would allow the browser to 250 kbps of UDP traffic when there was 100% packet loss.
+Currently they send more than this.
+As far as I can tell there is specification defining what this limit should be in this case.

 ## What should global rate limit be